 fbpx

-Iconic buildings adorn the town’s skyline, an enduring legacy of the town’s time at the centre of the global textile trade and the civic altruism of the textile magnates.
+Iconic buildings adorn the town’s skyline.
+You just have to look up to see the enduring legacy of the town’s time at the centre of the global textile trade.
+And the civic altruism of the local textile magnates.

-A number of Paisley architects were engaged in its redevelopment and expansion, and gave Paisley its enduring, self-confident and prosperous character.
+A number of Paisley-based architects were engaged in its redevelopment and expansion, and gave Paisley its enduring, self-confident and prosperous character.

 Our architectural trail map is your guide to these four men and the remarkable buildings they created.